 The Sculpture Center welcomes volunteers to help, particularly with marketing and managing our openings and other events.
 Please contact the Executive Director if you have the time and enjoy contemporary art.

 The Sculpture Center has a long standing relationship with the Cleveland Institute of Art and the Department of Art History at Case Western Reserve University for the employment of work-study students.
-At this time, we are seeking a work-study student from the Cleveland Institute of Art.
+We are seeking applicants from both schools for the 2019-2020 academic year.